foz/foz.github.com/source-control-notes.md

 	$ git commit --amend

+reset things to the last commit:

+	$ git reset --hard

 automatically assume a branch for 'git push' and 'git pull':

 	# edit .git/config: